8 Active Learning Strategies and Examples [+ Downloadable List]

 It is really about how students use devices to create artifacts of learning that demonstrate conceptual mastery through relevant application and evaluation...Give kids challenging problems to solve that have more than one right answer and let them use technology to show that they understand.
 This is the epitome of active learning...

 Math games and websites are at the forefront of delivering active learning through technology.
 One example is Prodigy, a platform that constantly adjusts questions to tackle student trouble spots and delivers math problems with words, charts pictures, and numbers.
-Better yet, educational content is free to access and aligned with curricula for grades 1 to 8 teachers.
+Better yet, the math educational content is free to access and aligned with curricula for grades 1 to 8 teachers.

 Create and sign into your free teacher account.